Design for the FPGA and ASIC Technology

 4. Top-down and bottom-up design process, its steps and iteration loops.
 Hardware project management, metrics.
 Intellectual property cores.
 Reuse methodology.

 5. Programmable devices: overview, usage, programming methods.
-Deployment.
+SPLD and CPLD devices.

-7. FPGA devices: blocks performing computation and communication, memory blocks.
+6. FPGA devices: architecture, logical blocks, interconnect, blocks performing computation and communication, memory blocks.
+Dynamic behavior.

 9. Verification techniques: formal techniques (model checking, equivalence checking), advanced simulation, assertions, hybrid assertion-based techniques.